jhdev96/ozone/README.md

 ## Testing

-To test the components run `npm test`:
+To test the components run the following commands from the project root:
+1. `npm run build`
+2. `npm test`

 ## License